Eduard Hanslick: Views on music

 Hanslick's tastes were conservative; in his memoirs he said that for him musical history really began with Mozart and culminated in Beethoven, Schumann and Brahms.
 He is best remembered today for his critical advocacy of Brahms as against the school of Wagner, an episode in 19th century music history sometimes called the War of the Romantics.
 The critic Richard Pohl, of the Neue Zeitschrift für Musik, represented the progressive composers of the "Music of the Future".

 Being a close friend of Brahms from 1862, Hanslick possibly had some influence on Brahms's composing, often getting to hear new music before it was published.
 Hanslick saw Wagner's reliance on dramatics and word painting as inimical to the nature of music, which he thought to be expressive solely by virtue of its form, and not through any extra-musical associations.
 On the other hand, he referred to extra-musicality when he asked, "When you play Chopin's mazurkas, do you not feel the mournful and oppressive air of the Battle of Ostroleka?"
 (Hanslick 1848, p.
 157).
 The theoretical framework of Hanslick's criticism is expounded in his book of 1854, Vom Musikalisch-Schönen (On the Beautiful in Music), which started as an attack on the Wagnerian aesthetic and established itself as an influential text, subsequently going through many editions and translations in several languages.
 Other targets for Hanslick's heavy criticism were Anton Bruckner and Hugo Wolf.
 Of Tchaikovsky's Violin Concerto, he accused both Tchaikovsky and the soloist, Adolph Brodsky, of putting the audience "through hell" with music "which stinks to the ear"; he was also lukewarm towards the same composer's Sixth Symphony.

 Hanslick is noted as one of the first widely influential music critics.
 While his aesthetics and his criticism are typically considered separately, they are importantly connected.
 Hanslick was an outspoken opponent of the music of Liszt and Wagner, which broke down traditional musical forms as a means of communicating something extra-musical.
 His opposition to "the music of the future" is congruent with his aesthetics of music: the meaning of music is the form of music.
 It is along these lines that Hanslick became one of Brahms's champions and often pitted him against Wagner.
-For this reason, Brahms is often mistakenly positioned as being anti-Wagnerian himself, a historical interpretation that disregards Brahms's and Wagner's mutual admiration.

-Vom Musikalisch-Schönen

-First published in 1854, On the Musically Beautiful is often referred to as the foundation of modern musical aesthetics.
-As such claims are typically overstated, it is probably best to consider it the codification of such notions of musical autonomy and organicism.
-These ideas proliferated in academia, in which he was the first professor of music history and aesthetics.
-Importantly, while this text certainly lays the theoretical groundwork for musical formalism, formal analysis is something that Hanslick himself never did.